-Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans IHWWP has implemented the ROSC model.
+Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans Utilizing Family Partners to provide additional support, connect to services, and develop long-term recovery strategies.
+The outpatient clinics are working towards fully implementing the ROSC model.
+IHWWP has implemented the ROSC model.
 CHCS uses person centered TRR services where the individual plays a co-facilitative role in their treatment.
 The individual is involved in treatment planning, recovery planning, and personal needs.
-Secured a SAMHSA System of Care grate in partnership with the City of San Antonio.
-Addressing the needs of consumers with co-occurring substance use disorders • Gaps 1,14 • Goals 1,2 Provide substance abuse based rehab services, seeking safety sessions, and staff with LCDC credentialing.
-Care Managers are assessing needs for individuals with co-occurring substance use disorders and providing intervention as appropriate or referring to care.
+Secured a SAMHSA System of Care grate in

+Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans partnership with the City of San Antonio.
+Addressing the needs of consumers with co- occurring substance use disorders Gaps 1,14 Goals 1,2 Provide substance abuse based rehab services, seeking safety sessions, and staff with LCDC credentialing.
+Care Managers are assessing needs for individuals with co- occurring substance use disorders and providing intervention as appropriate or referring to care.
 The Integrated Clinician team works in conjunction with our internal Substance Abuse Programs and applies MI interventions to meet the needs of dual-diagnosed individuals.
-Working on getting a Substance abuse license at one of the mental health outpatient clinics.
+Integrated Treatment Program utilized EBPs Working on getting a Substance abuse license at one of the mental health outpatient clinics.
 Continue to address needs as related to co-occurring mental health and substance abuse disorders.
 Continue to grow services for individuals with this need to include development of groups once facilities are approved.
 Evaluate the efficacy and utilization of the Substance Abuse groups.